-Principle 7: There sho
+Principle 7: There should be a formal and transparent p

 There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
 No director should be involved in deciding his own remuneration.